Links to Amazon on this blog are affiliate links*

 Research shows that it is ok to begin sleep training when your baby knows how to self soothe (suck on hand, suck on finger, etc).
 This usually happens around 4 months.

-We logged everything we did with our baby at 4 months and even wrote down how it went, day by day.
+We logged everything we did at the above page with our baby at 4 months and even wrote down how it went, day by day.

-I would recommend at 5-6 weeks.
-At this age, your baby is getting up less and less in the MOTN, and the sooner the transition happens the better.
+I would recommend at 4-6 weeks.
+At this age, your baby is getting up less and less in the middle of the night, and the sooner the transition happens the better.

-We did not feel comfortable moving our baby out of our room until this age.
-I am so glad we made the transition when we did, however, because she got much better sleep as a result.
-We were able to start better routines, and she quickly learned that being in her crib meant it was time to sleep.
+We did not feel comfortable moving our babies out of our room until this age.
+I am so glad we made the transition when we did, however, because they both got much better sleep as a result.
+We were able to start better routines, and they quickly learned that being in the crib meant it was time to sleep.